drakkan/sftpgo/docs/full-configuration.md

   - `pre_login_hook`, string.
 Absolute path to an external program or an HTTP URL to invoke to modify user details just before the login.
 See [Dynamic user modification](./dynamic-user-mod.md) for more details.
 Leave empty to disable.
   - `post_login_hook`, string.
 Absolute path to an external program or an HTTP URL to invoke to notify a successul or failed login.
 See [Post-login hook](./post-login-hook.md) for more details.
 Leave empty to disable.
   - `post_login_scope`, defines the scope for the post-login hook.
 0 means notify both failed and successful logins.
 1 means notify failed logins.
 2 means notify successful logins.
+  - `check_password_hook`, string.
+Absolute path to an external program or an HTTP URL to invoke to check the user provided password.
+See [Check password hook](./check-password-hook.md) for more details.
+Leave empty to disable.
+  - `check_password_scope`, defines the scope for the check password hook.
+0 means all protocols, 1 means SSH, 2 means FTP, 4 means WebDAV.
+You can combine the scopes, for example 6 means FTP and WebDAV.
 - **"httpd"**, the configuration for the HTTP server used to serve REST API and to expose the built-in web interface
   - `bind_port`, integer.
 The port used for serving HTTP requests.
 Set to 0 to disable HTTP server.
 Default: 8080
   - `bind_address`, string.
 Leave blank to listen on all available network interfaces.
 Default: "127.0.0.1"